ConnectiveConsulting/ai-workshop/exercises/2.1-generating-unit-tests/README.md

 ### Step 2.
 Generate tests

-1. Open the HolidaySchedulerGenerator.cs file.
+1. Open the HolidayGenerator.Console/HolidaySchedulerGenerator.cs file.

 1. Click on the ``public class HolidayScheduleGenerator`` declaration to place your cursor there.